BIPOLAR DISORDER & SSDI

 Pennsylvania Disability Benefits for Bipolar Disorder

-Experienced SSDI & SSI Help from Handler, Henning & Rosenberg LLC
+Skilled SSDI & SSI Help from Handler, Henning & Rosenberg LLC

-If you or someone you love is suffering from bipolar disorder and you’re interested in finding out if you qualify for Social Security Disability, you’ve come to the right place.
+If you or someone you love is suffering from bipolar disorder and you’re interested in finding out if you qualify for Social Security disability, you’ve come to the right place.
 At Handler, Henning & Rosenberg LLC, we have decades of experience dealing with Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) applications and appeals in Pennsylvania.
 We know how these federal programs work and understand how to deal with state agencies as well, such as the Pennsylvania Bureau of Disability Determination (BDD), which is responsible for determining if applicants meet the SSA’s disability qualifications.